 Owner: The lich Galogarda (deceased)

 A vicious bastard of a flame.
 It only “burns” humans, with a preference for soft tissue.
 It burns low and slow and often starts on the interior of a the body.
 The first stages of the disease, which can last weeks without adverse effects, during which time they are “contagious” and the only way to tell is cut them open and look for the soft grey flame.
 It’s easy enough to put out on skin, not so much for the cardiovascular system.
 Common symptoms include heartburn, blindness (from eyes burning away), nausea, vomiting, internal bleeding, weakness, and sudden death.
-Almost always terminal; cure disease does nothing, but an expert surgeon might work.
+Almost always terminal; cure disease does nothing, but an expert surgeon might help.